 The Study Abroad Office strives to make every study abroad experience an impactful opportunity but we cannot do this alone.
 Cross-campus collaboration is essential in our efforts to send over 1,400 Red Raiders abroad every year.

 As a faculty member, you can provide international opportunities for your students by leading a program abroad!
 We call this a faculty-led study abroad program.
 Each year, more than 60 Texas Tech faculty lead over 1,000 students abroad.

-If you're interested in leading students abroad, we encourage you to review the information about leading faculty-led programs and contact the Study Abroad Faculty-Led Programs Coordinator.
+If you're interested in leading students abroad, we encourage you to review the information about leading faculty-led programs and contact the Study Abroad Faculty-Led Program Coordinator.